DCTV: Harley Quinn, Kevin Smith’s Daughter, Victim Of Human Trafficking On ‘Supergirl’ [Recap]

 By way of a Stargate-like portal, the humans were then sent to Maaldoria — known colloquially as “Slaver’s Moon” — to be sold into slavery.
 Since the planet orbits a red sun instead of a yellow sun, Supergirl and Mon-El no longer have their super powers when they transport to the alien planet themselves.
 But thanks to some teamwork from the other captives and a DEO team led by Alex and Winn, Roulette and the doctor were defeated.
 The human beings were returned safely to their homes on Earth.

 The episode was directed by Kevin Smith using a script based on a Superman movie that Kevin wrote several years ago (and was ultimately never used for anything).
-This was the second episode of Supergirl that Smith had directed, and the fourth episode of DCTV in general, having directed two episodes of The Flash previously.
+This was the second episode of Supergirl that Smith had directed, and the fourth episode of DCTV in general, having previously directed two episodes of The Flash.

 While Kevin made a cameo, his daughter Harley Quinn Smith had a significant role as the victim whose fate Supergirl took responsibility for throughout the episode.
 Harley has made appearances in several projects directed by her father over the years, including Clerks II, Jersey Girl, and Jay and Silent Bob Strike Back.